crmcarecloud/api-php-client/docs/Api/CampaignsApi.md

 Detail of a specific campaign

-Get information about a specific campaign
+Get information about a specific campaign.

 ### Example
 ```php